-An advisor is a support person who is present to aid a complainant or respondent throughout an investigation, and/or appeal hearing related to a possible violation of HU's Title IX/Sexual Misconduct Policy.
+An advisor is a support person who is present to aid a student complainant or respondent throughout an investigation, and/or appeal hearing related to a possible violation of HU's Sex Discrimination Policy under the Student Involved Sex-based Harassment Grievance Process located in the Policy.
 Complainants and respondents may be accompanied by one advisor throughout the investigation and any related hearing process.
 The advisor may be any person of the party's choosing, including an attorney.
 An advisor may not speak, write, or otherwise communicate with a report facilitator during the statement collection and fact-finding portion of an investigation.
-Advisors are required should an investigation lead to a hearing and cross-examination.